Bubble Watch: Who's trending toward the field of 68?

 Bracket positions don't get more precarious than the one currently inhabited by SHU.
 The Pirates are variously projected to be one of the last teams in or one of the first teams out, depending on your preference in mock brackets.
 You might look at the Hall and see a 4-6 Big East team that's lost six of its past eight.
 A whole-season connoisseur, on the other hand, sees a group that also beat Kentucky on a neutral floor and Maryland in College Park.

 Bubble, thy name is Big East.
-If St. John's is barely in and Seton Hall could go either way, well, Creighton is right there with all of the above.
-It turns out the Bluejays really could have used a win against Marquette in that game that went to overtime in Omaha, Nebraska, last month.
-Instead, Markus Howard scored 53 points and CU took the loss.
-Now all three of Creighton's remaining regular-season Quad 1 opportunities are away games, and two are up next: Villanova and Seton Hall back-to-back, both on the road.
+If Seton Hall could go either way, well, Creighton's right there, too.
+It turns out the Bluejays really could have used a win in at least one of the two overtime games they played against Marquette (last month in Omaha) and Villanova (Wednesday in Philadelphia).
+Instead, it came up short both times.
+Now Creighton's down to just two remaining regular-season Quad 1 opportunities, at Seton Hall and at Marquette.(updated: 2/7)

 Big Ten